dan-leo/masters/thesis/v8/4_results.md

 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/avgpowerEstECL1.pdf}
 	\end{minipage}}
-\caption{Average power in sending 16-512 byte packet payloads in ECL 1 network conditions}
+\caption{Average power in sending 16-512 byte packet payloads in ECL Class 1 network conditions}
 \end{figure}

 There is a large discrepancy in the energy consumption between MTN and Vodacom.
 Average power measurements and reports from UE modems show that Nokia is consuming more energy than ZTE, Ericsson and Nokia by a factor of 20 or more.
 Ublox and Quectel show similar average power distributions when considering the entire dataset, yet vary in the mean average power distributions for ECL Class 1.
 Power consumption impacts battery longevity as in \S\ref{res_battery}.